John Early (educator): Education in the United States

 Seeking to become a priest, Early enrolled at Mount St. Mary's Seminary in Emmitsburg, Maryland, the following September to study rhetoric.
 In February 1834, he advanced to Georgetown University in Georgetown, D.C. (now a part of Washington, D.C.), where he remained until August 23, 1834, when he entered the Society of Jesus, and proceeded to the novitiate in Frederick, Maryland.
 Upon the completion of his novitiate in 1836, Early returned to Georgetown for the next nine years to study philosophy and theology.
 While studying, he also taught and was head prefect during the academic year of 1843 to 1844.

 On July 1, 1845, Early was ordained a priest at Holy Trinity Church in Georgetown.
 He then taught philosophy at Georgetown for two years, and ministered as a missionary in Laurel, Maryland.
 He began ministering at Old St. Joseph's Church in Philadelphia in 1847.
-He professed his final vows on September 8, 1853.
+He professed his fourth vow on September 8, 1853.